ghb24/NECI_STABLE/pages_quick/neci_dev.md

 The fixed-format FORTRAN 77 code is restricted to 72 characters per line.

-On a 19m̈onitor at standard resolution, two columns of code vertically split and side by side use 79 characters each.
+On a 19" monitor at standard resolution, two columns of code vertically split and side by side use 79 characters each.
 This is a convenient soft-limit to use - although it is not trivially achievable in all code, and overall readability should be prioritised.